Monroe, Michigan: Geography

-Monroe is in eastern Monroe County, with its city limits extending southeast3 mi from the downtown to Lake Erie.
-The average elevation of the city is 594 ft, decreasing to 571 ft at Lake Erie, which sits at the lowest elevation in Michigan.
-The Port of Monroe is the only Michigan port on Lake Erie, and Sterling State Park, partially within the city limits, is the only one of Michigan's 103 state parks located on or near Lake Erie.
+Monroe is in eastern Monroe County, with its city limits extending southeast 3 mi from downtown to Lake Erie.
+The city's average elevation is 594 ft, decreasing to 571 ft at Lake Erie, which has the lowest elevation in Michigan.
+The Port of Monroe is the only Michigan port on Lake Erie, and Sterling State Park, partially within the city limits, is the only one of Michigan's 103 state parks on or near Lake Erie.

-According to the U.S. Census Bureau, the city has a total area of 10.21 sqmi, of which 9.05 sqmi are land and 1.17 sqmi, or 11.44%, are water.
+According to the U.S. Census Bureau, the city has an area of 10.21 sqmi, of which 9.05 sqmi are land and 1.17 sqmi, or 11.44%, are water.
 The River Raisin travels through the city; it is non-navigable because of several dams and other obstructions.

 Climate

 Monroe lies in the humid continental climate zone.
-Monroe receives an average of 28.5 in of snow a year — the lowest average snowfall for any large city in the state.
-July is the warmest month with an average high temperature of 84 °F, and January is the coldest month with an average low temperature of 16 °F. Monroe does not normally have extremely hot or cold temperatures, as its climate is moderated by the lake.
-On average, the temperature only drops below 0 °F a couple of times during a winter season, and it is even rarer for the temperature to rise above 100 °F during the summer.
+It receives an average of 28.5 in of snow a year — the lowest average snowfall for any large city in the state.
+July is the warmest month, with an average high temperature of 84 °F, and January is the coldest, with an average low temperature of 16 °F. Monroe does not normally have extremely hot or cold temperatures, as its climate is moderated by the lake.
+On average, the temperature drops below 0 °F only a couple of times per winter, and it is even rarer for the temperature to rise above 100 °F in the summer.
 The coldest recorded temperature was -21 °F on February 5, 1918.
-The highest recorded temperature was 106 °F on July 24, 1934, with another equal temperature recorded on one occasion many years earlier.
+The highest recorded temperature was 106 °F on July 24, 1934, with an equal temperature once recorded many years earlier.